-The institution does not maintain any special relationship with State and local police and do not have an agreement with those police agencies (such as written memoranda of understanding) to investigate alleged crimes.
-This Institution encourage students to complete a timely reporting of all crimes to the campus administrators, police and appropriate law enforcement agencies.
-This institution encourage students to immediately report an incident where an emergency evacuation be needed.
-All students should familiarize with the evacuation procedures posted in several Key places around the campus.
+The institution does not maintain any special relationship with State and local police and does not have an agreement with those police agencies (such as written memoranda of understanding) to investigate alleged crimes.
+This Institution encourages students to complete a timely reporting of all crimes to the campus administrators, police and appropriate law enforcement agencies.
+This institution encourages students to immediately report an incident where an emergency evacuation will be needed.
+All students should be familiar with the evacuation procedures posted in several key places around the campus.